 Finding The RIGHT Women’s Ice Suit

-Talking about function… when it comes to a women’s ice fishing suit, it IS a matter of function over fashion (but fashion is a big bonus).
+Talking about function… when it comes to a women’s ice fishing suit, it IS a matter of function over fashion (but fashion is a big bonus, lets face it – we are ladies and we like to look good).
 In fact, it feels great that companies are finally competing for the female angling market – propelling technology, and essentially function, in a much-improved direction.
 This means providing gear that makes life on the ice much easier (and warmer) for us.
 There are finally some high-quality options out there – and it just keeps on getting better.

 However, this year I was able to choose the brand that provides truly the best features in a suit – something that I’ve long waited for.
 These features will change your experience on the ice and include: